barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 }
 ```

-Here the programmers mindset is _let me just log the timeout real quick_, but it
+Here the programmer's mindset is _let me just log the timeout real quick_, but it
 is easy to forget that this operation inserts a timeout of `0` (which in often
 means infinite wait) if no such key was already present.
 Rust's [BTreeMap](https://doc.rust-lang.org/std/collections/struct.BTreeMap.html#)
 exposes a much less surprising API, which makes this kind of error arguably
-impossible to make.
+impossible to make[^mutability].

 # Bug \#3: References to Temporaries